hackhitchin/esp8266-co-uk/recipes/blink-demo/blink-demo.md

 ## Code
 In this Lua script we'll first set up some variables with values that we want to use later.
 This way, if in future we want to change the pin, duration, etc. we only need to change one line.

+Then we'll create a function that first toggles our `value` variable between low and high, then assigns the new value to the LED pin.

-Then we'll initialise the pin with the correct mode and give it a value.
+We'll initialise the pin with the correct mode and give it a value.

 Finally we'll create an interval at index zero.
-Each time the timer ticks we will toggle in the value of our `value` variable and then write its new value to the LED.
+Each time the timer ticks we'll call the toggle function.

 ```lua
 -- Config